 Entrepreneurs, who are turned down by money lenders, can also turn to home equity as a financing source.
 If the borrower has a good income, credit score, and equity, getting home finance loan is simple.

-Also known as HELOC, home equity works similar to a credit card.
+Also known as HELOC, home equity works similarly in a credit card.